Fair-use & limits

 We do not attempt to log in, bypass paywalls, submit forms, execute logged-in-user journeys, or fetch non-HTML assets.

-Why per-template sampling?
+Why stratified sampling?

 What pseolint doesn't audit